EN388 Glove Ratings Explained

-Although EN388 is not an Australian Standard, since its inception it has become the benchmark in performance ratings for the glove manufacturing and safety industry.
+Although the EN388 standard is not an Australian Standard, since its inception it has become the benchmark in performance ratings for the glove manufacturing and safety industry.

 Circular Blade Cut Resistance